akiliuhk/AWS_lightsail/README.md

 # AWS_lightsail

-this is a sample aws lightsail script for fast deploymet with $STD namespace
+this is a simple aws lightsail script for fast deploymet with $STD namespace